kilpkonn/msc-thesis/main.typ

 In the first iteration we are able to use function $f: A -> C$ on `a` and get something of type `C`.
 The iteration after that we are able to use $g: C times B -> D$ and produce something of type `D`.

-Once we've reached the maximum depth we take all the elements that unify with the goal type and filter out the duplicates returning all the unique paths that take us to goal type.
+Once we have reached the maximum depth we take all the elements that unify with the goal type and filter out the duplicates returning all the unique paths that take us to goal type.

 ==== Lookup table <lookup-table>
 The main task for lookup table throughout the algorithm is to keep track of the state.